 - A deep understanding of the experiences and community issues affecting those marginalized in mainstream outdoor opportunities, such as Black, Indigenous, and people of color (BIPOC) and/or LGBTQ+ communities.

-- Ability to work independently and collaboratively to meet program/organization goals, enthusiastic about embracing new challenges.
+- Able to work independently and collaboratively to meet program/organization goals.
+Enthusiastic about embracing new challenges.

-- Ability to accept and integrate feedback graciously, and give effective feedback to team members.
+- Ability to accept and integrate feedback graciously, and give effective feedback to team members and volunteers.

 Location and Schedule